JonathanGusching/IN104_Jonathan_Gusching-Mohamed_Laghdaf_Habiboullah/README.md

 - The codes used for XAI
 - The codes used for training (cnn.py).
 You might either use it to train the CNN used in the XAI codes use the .h5 file directly (image_model.h5)
 - A few images used for testing
+- Requirements.txt which include which packages to import for running the code.

 ## Methods :